 1. Don’t spend a lot on equipment.

 A sharp, fast lens is, of course, recommended and a wide angle will give you a creative edge in framing your shots.
 The Irix 15mm and 11mm lenses are both excellent choices for waterfall photos.
 Along with their sharpness and speed, they also offer weather sealing, so you needn’t worry about damage caused by mist and water drops.
-They’re also reasonably priced, making them an easy addition to your arsenal.

 2. Mind the light.